DezrannCAS/CEE599B-Project-2024/docs/research_log.md

 We also have some labels providing geographic references (towns, roads, infrastructures, etc).

 There are 18 different patterns: 14977 junctions are type "1", and 1 junction for every remaining type.
 All of these special junctions (other than type "1") have negative demand (-450, -700, -4900, -1000, -1400, -1900, -2100): do they represent inflows other than tanks?
-Four of these patterns only contains $0$ ("28-W15", "25-W38", "27-W20", "31-W21").
+Four of these patterns only contains zeros ("28-W15", "25-W38", "27-W20", "31-W21").

-The curves for the pumps contain data for X and Y, of size either 3 or 4 (check how this works).
+The curves for the pumps are three- or four-point curves, with 2D points: head gain (ft) on the $y$-axis and flow rate (gpm) on the $x$-axis.
+Write the function to fit a continuous function of the form $h_G = A-Bq^C$, where $h_g=$ head gain, $q=$ flow rate, and $A, B, C$ are constants.

 ### 2. Basic data analysis

-**Goal:** Output basic plots (graphs and time series) and statistics; understand curves (for pumps) and patterns (for junctions) -- maybe check also frequency of controls, etc
+**Goal:** Output basic plots (graphs and time series) and statistics; understand the [network model](https://epanet22.readthedocs.io/en/latest/3_network_model.html), in particular the curves (for pumps) and patterns (for junctions) + flow model -- maybe check also frequency of controls, etc

 ## Reflections
 ...